Pylons/pyramid_jinja2/docs/index.rst

 jinja2.i18n.gettext
 -------------------

-A subclass of :class:`pyramid_jinja2.i18n.GetTextWrapper` to override `gettext`, `ngettext` methods for Jinja i18n extension.
-Subclass can be either a dotted name or the subclass itself.
+A subclass of :class:`pyramid_jinja2.i18n.GetTextWrapper` to override ``gettext`` and ``ngettext`` methods in Jinja i18n extension.
+The Subclass can be either a dotted name or the subclass itself.

 .. _setting_jinja2_filers: